-Impossible Foods raised a $114M convertible note in April ’18, to aid in ramping up production and distribution channels.
-That brings its total funding to date to about $400M.
+Impossible Foods raised a $114M convertible note in April 2018, to aid in ramping up production and distribution channels.
+This brings its total disclosed funding to about $500M.

 Last year, the company announced that it’s expanding distribution channels to university cafeterias, museum cafes, and other retail outlets.
 Impossible Foods’ burger is already available at some Bareburger chains, and the company announced earlier this year that it’s expanding its pilot partner program with White Castle to bring its meatless burgers to all of the restaurant’s locations.

 While Impossible Foods could apply its technology to new animal-free substitutes, such as pork, seafood, and lamb, the company is focusing on ground beef for the foreseeable future.

 Beyond Meat is another major company making plant-based burgers and other imitation meat products such as chicken strips and beef crumbles.